Shelter dogs and volunteers healing together

 After raising money on Kickstarter and having my project selected as a Kickstarter Staff Pick, I traveled across the country photographing more than 150 volunteers and shelter animals in 2015.
 These emotional portraits are accompanied by personal accounts about why people dedicate their lives to such tireless and challenging work, giving viewers access to a side of the shelter and rescue world that has never been seen before.

-The Finding Shelter book will be published by Lyons Press early 2017.
+The Finding Shelter book will be published by Lyons Press April 2017.

 When Dogs Heal: